Dental Implants

 How Much Time do I Need to Take Off After Implant Surgery?

-While the recovery time varies on a multitude of factors, typically a patient can return to light to normal duties after a few days.
+While the recovery time varies on a multitude of factors, typically a patient can return to light duties after a day or two.
 Typically after a week or so, a patient can return back to regular activities with the exception of strenuous exercise.
 The following are a few variables that typically increase the recovery time:

 • Extraction of a tooth prior to implant placement (immediate implant treatment).